Regulating Your Emotions Will Make You More Successful

 Your Emotions Are Not You

 As you begin to explore your emotions, you deepen your self-awareness.
-It’s only then you begin to understand that your feelings are not you!
+Only then do you start to understand that your feelings are not yours!
 Your emotions are what you feel, not what you are.
-As you become more mindful of your emotions, you realize they are experiential, which you feel.
-This is quite different from who you are - which is existential.
+As you become more mindful of your emotions, you realize they are experiential, which you feel, which is quite different from who you are - which is existential.

 For example, you can say, “I feel frustrated,” or you can say, “I am frustrated.”
 If you say, “I am frustrated,” there is little you can do about it.
 Instead, if you say, “I feel frustrated,” it is an experience you’re feeling, and you can do something about it.
 You can control how you’re feeling by calming or ignoring the emotion for the time being until you’re better prepared to manage it.